XRPLF/rippled/Builds/VisualStudio2015/README.md

 ### Configure Library Paths

-Open the solution file located at **Builds/Visual Studio 2015/ripple.sln** and select the "View->Property Manager" to bring up the Property Manager.
+Open the solution file located at **Builds/Visual Studio 2015/ripple.sln** and select the "View->Other Windows->Property Manager" to bring up the Property Manager.
-Expand the *debug | x64* section (or similar section on 32-windows) and double click the *Microsoft.Cpp.Win32.user* property sheet to bring up the *Property Pages* dialog (these sections will be called *Win32* instead of *x64* on 32-bit windows).
+Expand the *debug | x64* section (or similar section on 32-windows) and double click the *Microsoft.Cpp.x64.user* property sheet to bring up the *Property Pages* dialog (these sections will be called *Win32* instead of *x64* on 32-bit windows).
 These are global properties applied to all 64-bit build targets: